RaisingAwesome/Ghost-Catcher-Cam/README.md

 ### Hide Mouse Pointer:

-Use the text editor nano to open the following file and then put the second line under the commented #xserver-command=X line in the [Seat:*] section.
+For a touch screen GUI, a mouse pointer popping up looks goofy.
+So, to get rid of it use the text editor nano to open the following file and then put the second line under the commented #xserver-command=X line in the [Seat:*] section.

       sudo nano /etc/lightdm/lightdm.conf
       xserver-command=X -nocursor